jaroborovsky/vscode-netdata/README.md

 You can press F12 on function call or ctrl-click.
 ![Go To Definition](https://github.com/jaroborovsky/vscode-netdata/raw/main/images/img-gotodef.gif)

+### Go To references in current file

+You can press Shift-F12 or Peek References.

 ### Outline

 Easy navigation to main important block of your code.
 ![Outline](https://github.com/jaroborovsky/vscode-netdata/raw/main/images/img-outline.gif)

+### Snippets

+More than 30 snippets

 ## Structure